Our teaching approach

 4. Quality planning time.

 Our teachers are provided with three hours of quality non-contact planning time each week to encourage collaboration and idea sharing with their teaching team away from the classroom.
+Another key aspect for our teaching approach.

 5. Teacher ratios.